pkekkonen/java-tdd-oop-abstraction/README.md

 Using the user stories below, create a domain model or class diagram before creating an implementation in the `./src/main/com/booleanuk/core/` directory.

+- Your solution should demonstrate good abstraction
-Add your model / diagram to the project.
+- Add your model / diagram to the project.

 ```
 As a system administrator,